deepmodeling/abacus-develop/docs/CONTRIBUTING.md

 |-- module_basis                Basis means the basis set to expand the wave function.
 |   |-- module_ao               Atomic orbital basis set to be refactored.
 |   |-- module_nao              New numerical atomic orbital basis set for two-center integrals in LCAO calculations
-|   `-- module_pw               Plane wave basis set for PW calculations
+|   `-- module_pw               Data structures and relevant methods for planewave involved calculations
 |-- module_cell                 The module for defining the unit cell and its operations, and reading pseudopotentials.
 |   |-- module_neighbor         The module for finding the neighbors of each atom in the unit cell.
 |   |-- module_paw              The module for performing PAW calculations.